SakshL/Chat-Website/README.md

-# Teneo Web Chat
+# Web Chat
-Teneo Web Chat is a chat widget that can be embedded in websites.
+Web Chat is a chat widget that can be embedded in websites.
 Support for various components like buttons, quick replies, images, audio, videos and cards is built-in and the available Teneo Web Chat JavaScript API allows for easy live chat integration and extendability.

 Core features:
 * Supports various message types, like cards, images, buttons, quick replies etc.